Tattoos have become widely popular among all age groups as a form of personal artistic expression, but are they safe?

 Carriers may also be made of non-desirable sources

-- Denatured alcohols – are TOXIC and may be fatal if inhaled, ingested or absorbed through skin.
+- Denatured alcohols – are TOXIC and may be fatal if inhaled, ingested or absorbed through the skin.

-- Methyl alcohol – repeated contact can cause skin cracking and dryness, possible liver damage, headaches, dizziness and even death.
+- Methyl alcohol – repeated contact can cause skin cracking and dryness, possible liver damage, headaches, dizziness, and even death.

 - Isopropyl alcohol – the CDC suggests preventing skin contact.
 Can cause irritation to skin, eyes, nose, throat, dizziness, headache, dry cracking skin.